loagit/Quill-Examples-and-FAQ/README.md

 # QUILL FAQ

 Wishing to bring more information, I decided to create a FAQ section.
 I want to make it clear that the answers to all the questions listed were obtained from different locations over the internet.
-Its authors have not given me permission to exhibit here.
+Its authors have not given me permission to exhibit here, nor have they denied me.
 If they wish so, I am open to remove any desired item.
 Likewise, the credit on them belongs to each one.

 **001 - How can I add a letter / word counter?**
 **001 - How can I add a module to Quill?**